 However, this site usually brings me more lemonade than lemons.
 Like how one day last month I opened my inbox to find this email:

 My name is Maria from Penguin/Perigee Books.
 I’ve been following your blog for a while, which I found through Chris Guillebeau‘s site.
 We are interested in publishing your e-book “How to Travel the World on $50 a Day” as a print book.
 We think it would be a great, inspiring book for people.

 If this is something you are interested in, I’d love to talk to you more about this over the phone.

 People have often told me I should write a book about my travels.
 (And not just my mother!)
-They tell me I have an interesting story and that it would be cool to read in a book.
+They tell me I have an interesting story and that it would be cool to read it in a book.
 But I’ve never really given it much thought.
 No one really wants to read about a single guy traveling the world, do they?
 There’s a reason guy versions of Eat, Pray, Love never take off.
 Moreover, the more I travel, the less special I realize I am.
 Lots of people do this, and I’m just like everyone else.
 My story isn’t unique or even that interesting.
 I really don’t think I have much to give in the way of a book.
-Furthermore, I’m lazy and I’d rather travel than write a book.
+Furthermore, I’m lazy, and I’d rather travel than write a book.

 Plus, to get a book deal, I’d need to get an agent, write a proposal, shop it around, and then maybe I’d get a publisher for it.
 Or maybe not, and all that work would be in vain.
 The book industry isn’t as strong as it used to be, after all, especially since Borders has now closed.
 Why bother when I could be doing something more appealing in Europe?

 But here was a book deal landing right in my inbox for a book I’ve already written.
 An offer direct from the publisher that would let me avoid all that hard work.
 It was an offer wrapped and tied up with a bow for my taking.